 Trek through the bush, swim in rivers and chase waterfalls around Mermaid Pools near Tahmoor Gorge.
 You’ll encounter steep steps and rocky platforms as you venture to the water, but the views are well worth it.
 While the Mermaid Pools themselves are not the safest to swim in, the many swimming holes you’ll encounter on the trek are ideal for a splash.
 The See Through Pools are the perfect pit-stop for a swim, allowing you to view hidden rock formations underwater.

 How far?
 100km

 Get there by car, it’s about 1.5 hours from Sydney CBD.

 Step into another time by visiting the historic village of Berrima, established in the 1830s.
-Widely recognised as the preserved example of a Georgian village on the Australian mainland, Berrima is surrounded by wineries, charming centuries-old architecture, and boutiques.
+Widely recognised as the preserved example of a Georgian village on the Australian mainland, Berrima is surrounded by wineries, charming centuries-old architecture, and fancy boutiques.
 Buy handmade country produce at Mrs Oldbucks Pantry and warm winter knits from the Australian Alpaca Centre.
 Stop by Eschalot for lunch for a hatted fine-dining experience at a heritage-listed building.
-Walk by the Berrima River for a platypus-sighting or book yourself a ghost tour at the local courthouse.
+Walk by the Berrima River for a platypus sighting, or book yourself a ghost tour at the local courthouse.

 How far?
 125km

 Get there by car.
-It’s about one hour, 50 minutes away from Sydney CBD.
+It’s just under two hours away from Sydney CBD.

 How far?
 127km

 Situated on the northern tip of Wollongong, Stanwell Park is where Australian aeronautical pioneer Lawrence Hargrave first flew in his box kite in 1894.
 Since then, Bald Hill lookout has been the spot for hang gliding and paragliding, as well as a good place to enjoy an alfresco lunch.
 You can also hike the 6.5km walking track of Wodi Wodi or hand feed kangaroos at Symbio Wildlife Park.
 If all else fails, slap on some sunscreen and head to the beach for a splash.

 How far?
 64km

 Get there by car.
 It’s about one hour, 15 minutes from Sydney CBD.
 Or take the train from Central to Otford, which takes around one hour and costs $4.80 with an Opal card.
 The walk from Otford Station to Stanwell Tops takes 22 minutes.